soumende1/BehavioralCloning/README.md

 The network is based on The [NVIDIA model](https://devblogs.nvidia.com/deep-learning-self-driving-cars/), which has been proven to work in this problem domain.
 As image processing is involved, the model is using convolutional layers for automated feature engineering.

+#This was used for setting the environment

+# Use TensorFlow without GPU
+conda env create -f environment.yml

+# Use TensorFlow with GPU
+conda env create -f environment-gpu.yml

+## To train the model
+The following python scrip needed to be run in the working folder

+python model.py
+This will generate a file model-<epoch>.h5 whenever the performance in the epoch is better than the previous best.
+For example, the first epoch will generate a file called model-000.h5.

+## To Test the model
+Once the training is comple , we need to check the performance of the model by first Start up the Udacity self-driving simulator, choose a scene and press the Autonomous Mode button.

+Then, run the model as follows: python drive.py model.h5

 # Approach
 ## 1. Model Selection and Data preprocessing